atritthart/jobsite-generator-host/README.md

 The jobsite-generator instance's "LB Status" should be IN_SERVICE.

-You can also check this in the AWS console: EC2 => jobsite-generator-&lt;your-version> => Instances should show one "InService" instance.
+You can also check this in the AWS console: EC2 => Load Balancers => jobsite-generator-&lt;your-version> => Instances should show one "InService" instance.

 http://jobsite-generator.workplace.zalan.do/healthcheck